 What is a MERV rating?

-A table designed to show MERV ratings, airborne contaminant particulate sizes, how to measure the effectiveness of any air purification system and the typical application of MERV filtration systems is shown below.
+The table below shows MERV ratings, airborne contaminant particulate sizes, how to measure the effectiveness of any air purification system and the typical application of MERV filtration systems.

 MERV filtration levels of an air purification device or system are not the only factor to consider in improving indoor air quality.

 Indoor air quality, or IAQ as it is commonly abbreviated, is made up of multiple factors.
 These include VOC’s (Volatile Organic Compounds), carbon dioxide levels, PM2.5 and PM10 airborne particulates, airborne bacteria and microbes as well as other potentially airborne matter.

 The best air filtration devices use more than just filtration (ie high level MERV rated filters) to generate the highest levels of output air quality.
 This could include UV-A and UV-C technology for bacterial reduction, and/or photocatalytic oxidation (known as PCO) which break down and remove VOC’s from the air.